Merzasphor/MWSE/docs/source/references/other/csse.md

 ### Render Window

 * Reference rotation is now performed on the world axis, rather than the local axis.
 To rotate on the local axis as it worked in vanilla, hold the alt key.
+* References can be group-scaled.
+By holding the alt key when scaling, all selected references will scale together and reposition accordingly.
+* References can be moved onto surfaces.
+By holding the alt key when drag-moving a reference, it will rotate and snap onto the surface under the cursor.
 * Extended editor marker support.
 Toggling markers (M) will now also toggle markers supported by the game executable.
 This allows custom markers to be toggled by tagging them with a MRK string and adding a EditorMarker node, or by defining objects whose name begins with or matches "Tri EditorMarker".

 The following changes to the rendering window apply when landscape editing: